afeld/computing-in-context/index.md

 See the [Meeting Information](#meeting-information) for more details.

+If there are any discrepancies between the syllabi:

+- For the first half of the course, the [combined syllabus](https://courseworks2.columbia.edu/courses/203144) will take precendence.
+- For the second half of the course, this syllabus will take precendence.

 ## Grading

 - 30% Homework: 5% x (3 Assignments + 3 Projects)
 - 40% In-Class Tests: 20% x 2
 - 20% Lab Exercises: There are 12 labs.
 Each is worth 0-2%, up to 20%.
 - 10% Lab Attendance: There are 12 labs.
 Each one you attend you earn 1%, up to 10%.
+See [lab attendance](#labs) for more details.

 See [the late policy in the combined syllabus](https://courseworks2.columbia.edu/courses/203144).
 The final grades for each section will be curved, per [SIPA policy](https://bulletin.columbia.edu/sipa/academic-policies/satisfactory-academic-progress/):